top of page

 Can you find out where and when my ancestor died?

-If your ancestor died before 1914, then we can search in church registers, however it may require a lot of work if the year and place of death is not known.
+If your ancestor died before 1914, then we can search in church registers, however it may be impossible if the year and place of death is not known.

-Vital records post 1914 are not available to the public or researchers.
-You can obtain the death certificate from the Civil Registry Office in the relevant municipality (Dzimtsarakstu nodaļa), however, you must provide information of the time and place of death.
+In this case you can obtain the death certificate from the Civil Registry Office (Dzimtsarakstu nodaļa) in the relevant municipality, however, you must provide information of the time and place of death.
 No more than seven years can be reviewed for one request.

 You also must provide copies of the documents—birth and/ or, marriage certificates—proving that you are related to this person.